aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/protection-and-unprotection/file-protection/encrypt-and-decrypt-ods-files/_index.md

 title: Encrypt And Decrypt ODS files
 type: docs
 weight: 10
-url: /net/encrypt-and-decrypt-ods-files/
+url: /java/encrypt-and-decrypt-ods-files/
-description: password-protect and encrypt ODS files using Aspose.Cells for .Net which is a pure net library.
+description: password-protect and encrypt ODS files using Aspose.Cells for Java which is a pure Java library.
 ---

 {{% alert color="primary" %}}